d4rckh/blog/_posts/2020-06-18-part-2-on-how-does-the-network-tab-works-in-explorer.markdown

 ---
 layout: post
-title:  "Part 2 on how does the Network tab works in explorer"
+title:  "Part 2 on how does the Network tab work in explorer"
 date:   2020-06-18 19:49:00 -0700
 categories: windows research
 ---